Compressed Sensing with Upscaled Vector Approximate Message Passing: Introduction

 \subsection{Notations}

 We use roman $v$ for scalars, small boldface $\bv$ for vectors and capital boldface $\bV$ for matrices.
-We frequently use the identity matrix $\bI_N$ with a subscript to define that this identity matrix is of dimension $N$ or without a subscript where the dimensionality is clear from the context.
+We use the identity matrix $\bI_N$ with a subscript to define that this identity matrix is of dimension $N$ or without a subscript where the dimensionality is clear from the context.
+We define $\bzero_k$ and $\bone_k$ to be column vectors of dimension $k$ of zeros and of ones respectively and use $(\bx)_n$ to define $n$-th element of a vector $\bx$.
+By $||\bx||_p$ we mean the $l_p$ norm of the vector $\bx$ and we usually omit the subscript $2$ for the $l_2$ norm so $||\bx||_2$ and $||\bx||$ refer to the same operation.
 We define $Tr\big\{ \bM \big\}$ to be the trace of a matrix $\bM$ and $\kappa(\bM)$ to be the condition number of $\bM$.
 The divergence of a function $f(\bx)$ with respect to the vector $\bx$ is defined as $\nabla_{\bx} \cdot f(\bx) = \sum_{i = 1}^N \frac{f(\bx)}{\partial x_i}$.
-By writing $q(x) = \normDensity(\bmm, \Sigma)$ we mean that the density $q(x)$ is normal with mean vector $\bmm$ and covariance matrix $\Sigma$.
+By writing $q(\bx) = \normDensity(\bx; \bmm, \bSigma)$ we mean that the density $q(\bx)$ is normal with the mean vector $\bmm$ and the covariance matrix $\bSigma$.
+Additionally, we use $\bx \sim q(\bx)$ to indicate that the random vector $\bx$ is distributed according to a density $q$ and $\by \sim \bx$ to indicate that the vector (or a scalar) $\by$ has the same distribution as $\bx$.
 We reserve the letter $t$ for the outer-loop iteration number of the EP- and VAMP-based algorithms and use the letter $i$ for the iteration number of the Conjugate Gradient algorithm.
-Lastly, we mark an estimate of some values such as $v$ with a tilde, i.e. $\Tilde{v}$.
+Lastly, we mark an estimate of some values such as $v$ with a hat, i.e. $\Hat{v}$.